 She became interested in wildlife rehabilitation as a photographer when she took pictures of the wildlife at White Pine, a wildlife rehabilitation center in the area.
 Her love of these animals drew her to volunteer at the center, and over the years, she learned a great deal about them and their rehab.
 When White Pines closed in 2010 leaving the area without a wildlife rehab, she decided to open her own center.

-Patti has many years of experience in rehabilitating birds and mammals and her outstanding credentials enable WRR to help many species.
-Patti holds the Wisconsin State Advanced Wildlife Rehabilitation license, the Wisconsin State Non-profit Educational Exhibit license, the U.S. Fish & Wildlife Service Special Possession – Live Migratory Birds for Educational Use permit and the U.S. Fish & Wildlife Service Rehabilitation permit.
+Patti’s outstanding credentials enable WRR to help many species.
+She holds the Wisconsin State Advanced Wildlife Rehabilitation license, the Wisconsin State Non-profit Educational Exhibit license, the U.S. Fish & Wildlife Service Special Possession – Live Migratory Birds for Educational Use permit and the U.S. Fish & Wildlife Service Rehabilitation permit.

 WRR is 501c3 (number TE 31306) certified, ensuring that donations may be deducted on taxes to the full extent of the law.
 WRR receives no local, state or federal funding but relies entirely on donations.
 Your contribution will help create the “safe haven” we so desperately need for our wildlife in Wisconsin.
 Won’t you help?
 Please visit our donations page to make a donation!